A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo

 This covered in particular the $\chi^2$ divergence and total variation distance.
-To the best of our knowledge, our estimator provides the first computable upper bound to $f$-divergences for Markov chains.
+To the best of our knowledge, our estimator provides the first computable upper bound to general $f$-divergences for Markov chains.

 Despite its favourable theoretical properties, our method consistently produces more conservative total variation upper bounds than the state of the art~\citep{biswas2019estimating} across all benchmarks considered (Sections, \ref{subsec:ornstein-uhlenbeck}, ~\ref{subsec:polya-gamma} and~\ref{subsec:stochvol}), including when closed-form solutions are available for reference (Section~\ref{subsec:ornstein-uhlenbeck}).
 Its key advantage over purely coupling-based alternatives lies in the importance weights themselves: being consistent estimates of $\dd \pi / \dd \mu_t$, they can be leveraged to correct Monte Carlo expectations under $\mu_t$ toward the target $\pi$, an application that goes beyond convergence diagnosis and that we identify as an important direction for future work.
 While we believe the method to still be useful \emph{as is}, in the following sections we describe possible future avenues for improvement of the diagnostic bounds themselves.